nbardhan/doc-summarizer-rag/README.md

 These queries will be related to the documents uploaded in question.
 The output will return relevant answers to said queries.

 E.g. if documents are uploaded about the financials of a large corporation.

+TO RUN: in VSC (or other IDE) terminal, navigate to the correct folder as your present working directory (pwd).
+Then, run "streamlit run insert_filename_here.py"